THE AGE OF "WORN OUT" DOGMA IS COMING TO END. AS THE OFFICIAL BLOG OF THE "WAKING GOD TRILOGY," FIND OUT WHY!

 POPULATION: Seven billion today, a doubling since 1950, and set to rise to 9.3 billion by 2050, of which two-thirds will live in cities.
 The population in poor countries has increased more than fourfold since 1961.
 Forty percent of the world's population today now lives within 100 kilometres (62 miles) of the shoreline.

-- ECOLOGICAL FOOTPRINT: Mankind today is gobbling up 50 percent more of the for our resources and waste than it can sustain.
+- ECOLOGICAL FOOTPRINT: Mankind today is gobbling up 50 percent more of the biosphere for our resources and waste than it can sustain.
 Brazil, China, India and Indonesia have seen their per-capita footprint increase by two-thirds over the past half century.
 The United States and China together use up nearly half of the global biocapacity.
 In per capita terms, rich countries' footprints are around four or five times greater than that of poor economies.
-The hefiest impacts per capita are made by Qatar, Kuwait and the respectively.
+The hefiest impacts per capita are made by Qatar, Kuwait and the United Arab Emirates respectively.

 - DEPLETED RESOURCES: Between 2000 and 2010, 13 million hectares (32.5 million acres) of forests disappeared each year, accounting for the third biggest single source of greenhouse gas.
 Fish catches increased fivefold between 1950 and 2005.
 Thirty percent of fisheries are over-exploited, depleted or recovering from depletion.
 By 2050, the world will produce 13.1 billion tonnes of waste annually, a fifth more than today.